British government website wins top UK design award

 "For the first time, people can find out what's happening inside government, all in one place, and in a clear and consistent format," Cameron said.

-In other categories, an anti-diarrhea kit that fits into gaps in Coca-Cola crates beat the Olympic cauldron in the product category.
+In other categories, an anti-diarrhoea kit that fits into gaps in Coca-Cola crates beat the Olympic cauldron in the product category.

 A "Medici chair" designed by German designer Konstantin Grcic won the furniture category and a folding wheel won the transport category.